-- The majority of areas located in COCWD's jurisdictional boundary that lie outside the sphere are owned by the District or the Circle Oaks Homes Association and are used for utility services or as common open-space, respectively.
-These land uses indicate that that there is no present or planned need for water and sewer services in the affected areas. - Including residential parcels located in COCWD's jurisdictional boundary that are noncontiguous to Circle Oaks Unit One into the District's sphere would be consistent with the policy of the Commission to emphasize the delivery of services in determining the location of special district sphere.
+The majority of areas located in COCWD's jurisdictional boundary that lie outside the sphere are owned by the District or the Circle Oaks Homes Association and are used for utility services or as common open-space, respectively.
+These land uses indicate that that there is no present or planned need for water and sewer services in the affected areas.
+Including residential parcels located in COCWD's jurisdictional boundary that are noncontiguous to Circle Oaks Unit One into the District's sphere would be consistent with the policy of the Commission to emphasize the delivery of services in determining the location of special district sphere.
 However, including these areas in the District's sphere conflicts with the policy of the Commission to prohibit adding additional land designated and zoned for agricultural and open-space uses or creating more than one sphere boundary.

-2. Add the one additional parcel within the District boundaries that is not currently in the SOI
+2. Add the one additional and one partial parcel within the District boundaries that are not currently in the SOI (Study Areas A and B)